 What Happens at Our Jam

 Contact Improvisation jams are loosely structured events for people to gather and practice together (play).
 Like CI in general, it can be difficult to describe exactly what to do.
-That leaves room for uncertainty — about how to start, whether you're doing the right thing, and so on.
-Uncertainty is ok — it can lead to questioning and exploration, which are essential and often fun aspects of this practice.
+That leaves room for uncertainty about how to start, whether you're doing the right thing, and so on.
+Uncertainty is ok.
+It can lead to questioning and exploration, which are essential and often fun aspects of this practice.
 But uncertainty can be daunting.
-We can't prevent that – it's intrinsic to improvisation - but we can offer some perspective on the jam process, to try to reduce unnecessary uncertainty and support finding your way in.
+We can't prevent that – it's an essential part of improvisation – but we can offer some perspective on the jam process, to try to reduce unnecessary uncertainty and support finding your way in.

 For our 2:00 to 4:30 pm Sunday jam, people typically arrive between 2:00 and 3:00.
 It varies a lot — some days a lot of people (10 to 15) are there by 2:30, some days people are still trickling in at 4:00.
 Like many aspects of the jam, it's hard to predict exactly how it will go each day, but it helps the jam work well for people to make the effort to be there near the start.

 When people arrive they may chat a bit or they may go straight into their personal warm-ups, transitioning at their own pace from the busy-ness of daily life to activating their bodies and attention to moving.
 It's important to give yourself whatever time you need to notice how you are in the moment, and what it takes for you to arrive and be ready to dance.
 If you're inclined to chat, realize that some of the people around you might need quiet space for themselves.
 Please don't get carried away with it — we're there to dance! (-: